PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Experiments

 \section{Experiments}

-To validate the effectiveness and versatility of our proposed PIMRL framework, we conducted extensive experiments on a diverse set of fluid dynamics and reaction-diffusion systems equations.
-Specifically, we tested our model on the following cases: the 1D Korteweg-de Vries (KdV) equation, the 2D Burgers equation, and three reaction-diffusion (RD) equations.
-These equations represent a range of physical phenomena with varying degrees of complexity and nonlinearity.
-Our results show that PIMRL consistently outperforms existing methods in terms of accuracy and robustness across these challenging cases.
+To validate the effectiveness of our proposed PIMRL framework, we conducted extensive experiments on a diverse set of fluid dynamics and reaction-diffusion systems.

-\textbf{Datasets.} We conducted experiments on five datasets, including: Korteweg-de Vries (KdV), 2D Burgers, FitzHugh-Nagumo (FN), 2D Gray-Scott (2D GS), and 3D Gray-Scott (3D GS).
-The IC for the Kdv equation is created by summing multiple sine waves with random amplitudes, phases, and frequencies, resulting in a complex waveform.
+\textbf{Datasets.} We conducted experiments on five datasets, including Korteweg-de Vries (KdV), Burgers, FitzHugh-Nagumo (FN), 2D Gray-Scott (2D GS), and 3D Gray-Scott (3D GS).
+The IC for the KdV equation is created by summing multiple sine waves with random amplitudes, phases, and frequencies, resulting in a complex waveform.
 ICs for the Burgers' equation are generated randomly according to a Gaussian distribution.
 The FN equation is initialized with random Gaussian noise for a warm-up period, after which time sequences are extracted to form the dataset.
 The GS equation starts the reaction from random initial positions and then diffuses.
-In these cases, except for the Kdv case, which was solved using the Finite Volume Method (FVM), the rest were solved using the Finite Difference Method (FDM).
-Additionally, We have two sets of data with different time scales originating from the same ICs.
-The micro-scale data $\textbf{U}^{\text{micro}} = \{\textbf{u}_0, \textbf{u}_{\delta t}, \textbf{u}_{2\delta t} \cdot \cdot \cdot \cdot \} \in \text{R}^{\text{micro}}$ is characterized by short and scattered continuous time intervals, while the macro-scale data $\textbf{U}^{\text{macro}} = \{\textbf{u}_0, \textbf{u}_{\Delta t}, \textbf{u}_{2\Delta t} \cdot \cdot \cdot \cdot \textbf{u}_\text{Tend} \} \in \text{R}^{\text{macro}}$ exhibits persistent continuity until the end.
-The validation and test sets are established based on different ICs but with the same parameters, making it more challenging than extrapolation under the same ICs.
-The dataset configuration is presented in Appendix.
+In these cases, except for the KdV case, which was solved using the Finite Volume Method (FVM), the rest were solved using the Finite Difference Method (FDM).

-\textbf{Model training.} The primary objective is to first pretrain the micro-scale module using the micro-scale data to learn the underlying physics.
-Subsequently, the pretrained micro-scale module is integrated into the overall framework, and the entire model is trained using macro-scale data to capture the spatial evolution patterns over long time stepping.
-Both the pretraining and training processes can be formulated as auto-regressive rollout problems.
-The loss function is defined as $L(\boldsymbol{\theta}) = \frac{1}{BN}\sum_{i=1}^{B} \sum_{j=1}^{N} (y_{i,j} - \hat{y}_{i,j})^2$, where the $B$ and $N$ denote the number of batches and the batch size.
-The $\boldsymbol{\theta}$ indicates all the trainable parameters and $(y_{i,j} - \hat{y}_{i,j})$ means the difference between the rollout-prediction $\hat{y}_{i,j}$ of $j$-th sample in the $i$-th batch and the corresponding labeled data $y_{i,j}$.
-More training details are shown in Appendix.